LizTwekye/pdsnd_github/README.md

 Bikeshare Project

 ### Description
-In an interactive environment, bikeshare data for Chicago, New York City, and Washington is loaded for the user to analyse and get useful statistics.
+In an interactive environment, bikeshare data for Chicago, New York City and Washington is loaded for the user to analyse and get useful statistics.
 The user is also able to see raw data five lines at a time filtered, as desired.

 ### Files used
 * bikeshare_2.py